bvalosek/promise-repo/README.md

 ```

 Even though our provider isn't returning a promise, the mapper in
-`promise-repository` will ensure that all responses are noramlized to promises.
+`promise-repo` will ensure that all responses are normalized to promises.

 Now we can `get` and `add`: